des-oscar/mod_categories_list_for_kunena/README.md

 Categories list for Kunena.

-Show all of the Kunena categories list in your site.
+Show Kunena categories on your site.

 After installed, Place the module in any position.